Lord's Resistance Army insurgency: Renewed fighting (2008–present)

 On 7 May 2014, United Nations secretary-general Ban Ki-moon stated that senior LRA commanders were stationed in South Sudan's border areas with Sudan and the Central African Republic.

 On 20 May 2014, delegates from Uganda, DRC, South Sudan and CAR held a three-day conference in South Sudan regarding the LRA insurgency.

 On 13 August 2014, LRA insurgents launched attacks on villages in the vicinity of Billi, DRC, killing 4 people and injuring 2.
 FARDC troops clashed with the militants before the latter retreated.

 On 23 August 2014, 13 LRA hostages escaped from captivity, six days later 12 more hostages followed suit.
 The escapees were abducted between 2004 and August 2014, and managed to reach Digba and Ango, DRC, respectively, following a FARDC offensive.

 Between 28 and 31 December 2014, LRA perpetrated three attacks in the area of Dungu, DRC.
 Two people were wounded in the aftermath of an attack on Faradje, the village of Mangasaba was looted, and a merchant from Kiliwa was also robbed by the guerrillas.

 On 9 January 2015, LRA's second in command Dominic Ongwen surrendered to US troops stationed in CAR.
 He claimed to have defected from the Ugandan rebellion.
 U.S. State Department spokeswoman Jennifer Psaki commented saying, " his defection would be a historic blow to the LRA's command structure."

 On 15 January 2015, LRA rebels conducted a number of kidnappings in the villages of Bulumasi and Pangali, Bondo territory, DRC.
 A total of 10 people were taken hostage during the incident.

 On 21 January 2015, LRA militants killed three FARDC soldiers in the aftermath of an ambush conducted at the town of Nangume in the vicinity of Wando, DRC.
-Dozens of civilians were wounded, three were abducted and two hundred families were also displaced from the area following raids LRA militants.
+Dozens of civilians were wounded, three were abducted and two hundred families were also displaced from the area following raids by LRA militants.

 On 5 February 2015, a band of twenty suspected LRA guerrillas abducted eight people and engaged in looting in the villages of Dizaga and Digba, DRC.

 On 16 February 2015, LRA guerrillas killed three people and injured four others, on Road IV, located in the Dungu territory, DRC.